“The average small business wastes 25% of their AdWords PPC budget” – WordStream research

 - You haven’t logged in to your account for over a month.

 - The person in charge of your PPC account hasn’t had the necessary training.

-If these apply to you then it is worth checking your Google Ads account to make sure you are using the correct settings and everything is running well.
+If these apply to you then it is worth checking your AdWords account to make sure you are using the correct settings and everything is running well.
 Below are 7 things you can easily check and which could help you to make your account more efficient so that you can drive better results from your current level of spend.
 If someone is running your account on your behalf they should have implemented (or at least have tested) these settings/actions.
-You can see what has been tested by looking under Tools > Change History in Google Ads or just ask!
-These are basic things which you could reasonably expect to have been setup or at least to be in your plan.
+You can see what has been tested by looking under Tools > Change History in AdWords or just ask!
+These are basic things which you could reasonably expect to have been setup or at least to be in your agency/freelancer’s plan.

 1. Negative Keywords

 Using broad match or phrase match Keywords increases the risk that your Ad will show up for unrelated search terms.
 To prevent this use tighter Keyword targeting such as Exact Match or add negative keywords.
 If you tick the box next to a keyword and click on ‘Search Terms’ then ‘Selected’ under ‘Details’ you’ll be able to see which search terms actually triggered your Ad.

 Google AdWords Campaigns are now shown on all devices by default.
 If you’re sending mobile users to a non mobile friendly page chances are they’ll leave your site pretty quickly.
 You can bid down on Mobile devices by up to 100% with bid adjustments.
 If you do have a mobile friendly site look at your stats and see if mobile users convert or not.

 Ad Extensions make your Ads more eye catching and result in a higher Ad Rank in AdWords.
 This helps you to rank higher for a lower Cost Per Click.
 Add as many Ad Extensions as you can.
 Sitelinks and Call Extensions are particularly useful.